 - Insomnia is a side effect of many common medications, including antidepressants, antihypertensives, and anti-seizure drugs.

-- Stimulants (such as caffeine and nicotine) can interfere with falling asleep.
+- Stimulants (such as caffeine and nicotine).
 Caffeine can be found in coffee, tea, cola drinks, chocolate, and some cold medicines.

 - Taking some medicines at night (such as water pills) may cause individuals to wake up in the middle of the night and toilet.

 Emotional Disorders and stress also contribute to sleeping issues:

 - Psychological factors, such as grief, depression, and anxiety can cause restlessness.
 Psychological factors are more likely to cause insomnia than illness or medications.

 Studies consistently show that lifestyle modifications and behavior changes can solve a multitude of problems for most people.

 - Establish a regular time for going to bed and getting up in the morning.